 According to Valve, Dota 2 is the second most downloaded game on Steam in 2021.
 The game has many formats and play modes, and is the sequel of one of the first MOBA games ever created.
 With a peak of more than 590,000 daily players in 2021, the esports scenario for the discipline isn’t too different — even with all the changes that took place this season.

 The International is the esports event with the highest prize pool in the world.
 That alone adds to the excitement of the competition, and its amount in 2021 will be the highest ever in esports history.
-To add even more to the hype, in 2020, The International did not happen; that means that not only the crowd but the teams themselves will be eager for this year’s event, which will start on August 5, 2021.
+To add even more to the hype, in 2020, The International did not happen; that means that not only the crowd but the teams themselves will be eager for this year’s event, which will start on October 7, 2021, in Bucharest.
 Therefore, watching the competition to see what team will qualify for such a tremendous event can help the audience predict the results, choose their picks, and follow the hero meta closely.

 Besides, a Major is a spectacular show by itself.
 With the current format, there are only two Majors in the season of 2021 — the most important events besides The International.
 So, if you miss one of them, it’s a huge loss.
 The prize pool, production ideas, and the amount of effort put into each event are so incredibly huge that each event is a show per se.